 Gamification is a feedback loop that incentivises the user to progress in the experience or learning process.
 We believe that care should be taken to use gamification elements judiciously so as not to overpower the story or learning objective.
 To sharpen their successful use, gamification techniques should be mapped to their emotional results achieved to provide further high-quality information for the purpose and outcome of the game.
 For example, face simulation needed in an application can be better performed if not only geometrical content is provided but also emotional semantic information.
 If an application creates emotional results of intense joy and vigilance, the gamification elements for this application should include user requirements of high speed (e.g. time-based tasks).
-Conversely, if an application creates emotional results of should include user requirements of knowledge or being observant (e.g. quiz or object finding tasks).
+Conversely, if an application creates emotional results of tranquillity or nostalgia, the gamification elements for this application should include user requirements of knowledge or being observant (e.g. quiz or object finding tasks).
 In general, gamification elements must follow the flow of the presented story, in order to sharpen their successful use.